Fizi Territory: Babembe and Banyamulenge

 A village of the Bembe people located in the Itombwe plateau.
-The village features traditional round huts with thatched roofs.

-The ethnic conflict involving the Banyamulenge and Babembe is deeply rooted in historical migrations, colonial-era perceptions, and post-independence political and military developments.
 The Banyamulenge are an ethnically Tutsi population whose presence in the highlands of South Kivu, particularly the Itombwe Plateau, can be traced to early migrations from Rwanda, with documented settlement as early as 1881 according to geographer George Weis.
-These early settlers were few in number and remained largely autonomous from both pre-colonial and colonial political structures.
+These early settlers were few in number and remained largely autonomous from pre-colonial and colonial political structures.
 However, the largest waves of Banyamulenge migration occurred between 1959 and 1974, largely as a result of regional instability and ethnic persecution in Rwanda.
 Many initially settled in the Bafuliiru Chiefdom of Uvira Territory, particularly in areas like Bwegera and Mulenge, before moving into the higher plateaus of Fizi Territory and Itombwe.
 Tensions between the Banyamulenge and indigenous groups, particularly the Babembe and Bafuliiru, predated Congolese independence.
 By 1952, Fizi and Mwenga territories had a Babembe population of approximately 60,000, though many had migrated elsewhere due to internal rivalries and economic opportunities in urban centers.
 Belgian anthropologist Daniel P. Biebuyck noted in his 1952 study that the Babembe were generally hostile toward the Banyamulenge and avoided intermarriage with them.

 The 1964 Simba Rebellion, intensified local animosities.
 When the Armee Populaire de Libération (APL) retreated into areas settled by the Banyamulenge, the local population suffered from widespread cattle raiding and forced taxation.
 In response, the Banyamulenge formed self-defense militias, initially known as les Guerriers, and later aligned with Mobutu Sese Seko's national army, the Armée Nationale Congolaise (ANC), to repel the APL.
 Their collaboration with Mobutu's forces won them military success but also deepened their alienation from other ethnic groups like the Babembe and Bafuliiru, who had supported the rebellion and now viewed the Banyamulenge as traitors and foreign collaborators.
 Legal and political developments further complicated the status of the Banyamulenge.
 Under Mobutu's 1981 nationality law, they were officially recognized as Zairean nationals due to their presence in the country before 1885.
 Nevertheless, tensions persisted, culminating in episodes of electoral violence in the 1980s.
 In 1982 and 1987, elections in Uvira Territory and Fizi Territory were marred by violent disruptions, with reports of ballot boxes being destroyed and election officials tortured or killed, incidents attributed to armed Banyamulenge factions.